OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Keck Follow-up of OGLE-2016-BLG-1195

 \subsubsection{Errors with $\rm MCMC+Jackknife$}

 A major source of uncertainty in the Keck images comes from optical distortion effects in the atmosphere.
 This can affect the PSF of individual stars in each frame and across a single image.
-Although the MCMC method by itself is robust for calculating the various model parameters, it does not take into account the PSF variations in the individuals images, and therefore could underestimate the uncertainties.
-To circumvent this problem, we derive the photometric and astrometric errors using iterative MCMC runs on all the jackknife frames.

-A different empirical PSF model is generated for each jackknife frame to account for the changes in PSF shape.
-This variation of shape across frames is what we want our errors to capture.
-We combine the best fit values and errors and present them in Table \ref{tab-mparams}.
-We compare our $\rm MCMC+Jackknife$ errors to the standard Jackknife error.
-For our final values we add these errors in quadrature for the most conservative result.
+By stacking the 2023 narrow-frames using the jackknife method, and running the PSF fitting routine on each, we can capture the errors associated with PSF variations in the individual images.
+This routine must be included to account for the systematic errors in the PSF model shapes.
+The jackknife method involves taking $N$ images, and forming a series of stacked images that consist of $N-1$ images.
+Therefore, since we have 15 images total, we produce 15 stacks that consist of of $N-1=14$ frames.
+Finally, the best-fit values and errors from each MCMC run are combined using the jackknife error calculation, where the standard error of parameter $x$ can be found using: